LLeimenstoll/TailCausalityTests/README.md

 - **Train operations (expected and actual departure/arrival times)**
   Open public transport data from:
   - opentransportdata.swiss: https://opentransportdata.swiss
-    (real-time / historical timetable and operational data for Swiss trains)
+    (real-time / historical timetable and operational data for Swiss trains), downloaded on 13.08.2024

 - **Precipitation (Zurich)**
   Hourly precipitation data from:
   - MeteoSchweiz (MeteoSwiss): https://www.meteoswiss.admin.ch
-    (Swiss Federal Office of Meteorology and Climatology)
+    (Swiss Federal Office of Meteorology and Climatology), downloaded on 14.08.2024

 **How to obtain the data**